 - Transnational cultures, identities, arts

-In addition, three courses are required that are substantially grounded in a world area, exemplifying the transnational issues explored in the chosen theme.
-The world areas are:
+Additionally, students must take three (3) courses that are substantially grounded in a world area, exemplifying the transnational issues explored in the chosen theme.
+World areas include:

 - Latin America

 Global Studies majors must also earn credit for six levels of modern language study* or otherwise demonstrate proficiency.

 - Four levels of one language and two of another

 The curriculum urges that in addition to fulfilling requirements, GLBL students continue the study of a foreign language to a level as close as possible to fluency.